Tech Trends

 5 Key Insights After 30 Years of VR Research.

-Obviously, VR is commonly associated with fun gaming experiences, but it actually has been a valuable tool in psychological and behavioral research.
+VR is often linked to gaming, but it’s also a powerful tool for psychological and behavioral research.
 In 1992, PRESENCE, a full academic journal dedicated to VR, was launched.
-At the time, researchers were already focused on how to measure “presence”, address VR motion sickness, and how VR can be used to overcome phobias.
+Back then, researchers were already studying “presence,” VR motion sickness, and how VR might help people overcome specific phobias.

 However, recent statistics show that more than half of all VR-related experimental studies have been published since 2018.
 This shows that as VR devices improve, studies have also expanded.
-From the early foundational studies on “presence” and sensory perception, research has moved towards more complex issues regarding avatars, social behavior, education, and more.
+Early studies focused on presence and sensory perception.
+Research has since expanded into avatars, social behavior, education, and more.

-With that in mind, let’s explore the five key findings that a Stanford-led research team has identified from three decades of study.
+With that in mind, let’s explore five key findings from a Stanford-led team’s 30 years of VR research.

 1. More Immersion Isn’t Always Better.

-In VR, the feeling of presence, also known as immersion, means the user truly feels that they are where VR takes them.
+In VR, “presence” or immersion refers to feeling truly located in the virtual environment.
 This is widely known as VR’s most compelling trait, as it is what sets VR apart from traditional media.
 But studies have actually shown that presence isn’t always beneficial.
 The key is how and where it’s applied.

-For example, HTC VIVE and V‑Armed have partnered with law‑enforcement agencies to build immersive VR scenarios that allow officers to rehearse de‑escalation and tactical decision‑making.
+For instance, HTC VIVE and V-Armed work with law enforcement to build VR training for de-escalation and tactical response.
 In pain management, VR can redirect attention or create out-of-body illusions to reduce perceived pain.

 However, in communication or entertainment, the results vary.
 While popular VR titles like VRChat and Gorilla Tag have spiked in popularity, social VR has yet to become mainstream.

-So yes, VR delivers strong presence, but using it effectively requires matching it to the right context.
-Whether you’re designing a VR experience, think about whether your scenario truly benefits from full immersion or if it would lead to distraction and fatigue.
+So yes, VR delivers a strong presence, but using it effectively requires matching it to the right context.
+If you’re designing a VR experience, ask whether full immersion adds value or causes fatigue and distraction.

 2. Avatars Don’t Just Shape Looks, They Influence Behavior.